HTB Academy - Active Directory Enumeration and Attacks

 - Child domain SID is under

-option, Enterprise Admins group SID is under-extra-sid
+-domain-sidoption, Enterprise Admins group SID is under-extra-sidoption

-file, which we set as our KRB5CCNAME
+The ticket is saved as ccache file, which we set as our KRB5CCNAME environment variable:

 export KRB5CCNAME=hacker.ccache